resibots/limbo/docs/guides/bo.rst

 .. figure:: ../pics/bo_concept.png
    :alt: concept of Bayesian optimization

    **Bayesian Optimization of a toy problem.** (A) The goal of this toy prob- lem is to find the maximum of the unknown objective function.
-(B) The Gaussian process is initialized, as it is customary, with a constant mean and a constant vari- ance.
+(B) The Gaussian process is initialized, as it is customary, with a constant mean and a constant variance.
 (C) The next potential solution is selected and evaluated.
 The model is then updated according to the acquired data.
 (D) Based on the new model, another potential solution is selected and evaluated.
 (E-G) This process repeats until the maximum is reached.

 .. _gaussian-process: